Covid-19 Update Kanuhura

 Airport measures on arrival

-All arriving passengers are required to wear a mask at all time, to practice physical distancing, and hand sanitization should be done at entry to the arrival terminal.
+All arriving passengers are required to wear a mask at all time, to practice physical distancing, and hand sanitization should be done at the entry to the arrival terminal.
 They will undergo thermal screening at the arrival terminal.
 Besides, it is recommended that passengers download and use the contact tracing app “TraceEkee” to facilitate contact tracing.

 It is the guests’ responsibility to verify their country of origin or their next destination’s requirements prior to their departure date.